legendu-net/blog/misc/content/2018-07-21-general-programming-tips.markdown

     If you omit parentheses in the expression `(1L << 54) - 1` (where `<<` is the bitwise right shift operator), the expression is equivalent to `1L << 53` which might not be what you want.
     This kind of mistake is a common and tricky one.
+    If you use the Kotlin programming language, it is suggested that you use the bitwise methods instead of the bitwise operators.

 4. Always remembe to check whether you have correct set/reset state of variables when you use loops **especiall while loops**.